Kattafuah/brokencrystals/README.md

 **14.** Create a Jenkins pipeline job.

 * Click on "Dashboard".
-* Click "Create a job".
+* Under "Start building your software project", click "Create a job".
-* Name your job, for **eg.** "SonarQube-Cloudsec-Capstone-Project".
+* Name your job, for **eg.** "Cloudsec-Capstone-Project".
 * Click on "Pipeline".
 * Click "OK".
-* Scroll down and select "Pipeline script from SCM", select "Git" under "SCM", copy and paste your GitHub repositories URL **eg.** ```https://GitHub.com/kattafuah/brokencrystals.git``` under "Repository URL".
+* Scroll down to the "Pipeline" section of Build Triggers in the configuration page that comes up and select "Pipeline script from SCM".
+Select "Git" under "SCM" then copy and paste your GitHub repositories URL **eg.** ```https://GitHub.com/kattafuah/brokencrystals.git``` under "Repository URL".
 * You don't need a credential if your repository is a public, like this repository.
 * Change the name under "Branch specifier" from "*/master" to "*/stable" as is the name of the branch we are using in this repository.
 * Scroll down and ensure the "Script path" is "Jenkinsfile".